TheSharks/JagTag-JS/README.md

 ### String interpolation

-Since Javascript will attempt to interpret strings as `'\d'` as character escapes, it's recommended to call the parser using `String.raw`.
+Since Javascript will attempt to interpret strings such as `'\d'` as character escapes, it's recommended to call the parser using `String.raw`.

 ```js
 const JagTagParser = require('@thesharks/jagtag-js')